U.S. job market set for more than just 'some' attention

 "Keep an eye on the pay growth numbers too, for a possible edging up, after the slippage seen in June," warned Victoria Clarke, economist at Investec.
 "This would certainly do no harm for Fed lift-off prospects for the September FOMC."

-Employment costs data for the second quarter implied there still has been no acceleration in pay, with a sudden slowing canceling out a stronger set of figures in January-March.
+Employment costs data for the second quarter implied there still has been no acceleration in pay, with a sudden slowing cancelling out a stronger set of figures in January-March.

 One thing is certain: once the Fed does begin hiking, the expected path of future rates and what that does to the dollar may have major repercussions for the world economy.